drinkius/scala-debian-docker/README.md

-Scalatra setup in a docker container
+Scala setup in a docker container